mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 (parentheses).

 Referee: Anyway, you’ve just jumped to the Cogri system.
-You’re about two million kilometres out –
+You’re about two million kilometers out –
 Chris (Morn): ‘Accurate’ as usual, Kathya!
 Only twice as far away as

 we should be.